Georgia labor advocates push to keep $300 federal unemployment benefit

 Kemp and opponents of the extra federal benefit have argued the $300 checks have incentivized many jobless Georgians to avoid rejoining the labor market, putting strain on local businesses still recovering from more than a year of economic damage caused by the pandemic.

-“As we emerge from this pandemic, Georgians deserve to get back to normal,” Kemp said in a statement last Thursday.
-“And (last week’s) announced economic recovery plan will help more employees and businesses across our state do so.”
+“As we emerge from this pandemic, Georgians deserve to get back to normal,” Kemp said in a statement last Thursday, May 13.
+“And [last week’s (week of May 9)] announced economic recovery plan will help more employees and businesses across our state do so.”

 Critics accused Kemp of glazing over ongoing difficulties many out-of-work Georgians have faced while searching for new jobs or going months without their unemployment claims being processed.

 Marcellus Rowe, a former public-transit worker in Atlanta, said he has had a tough time finding comparable work after losing his job in November 2019.
-The $300 federal benefit has been crucial to helping keep his finances afloat, he said at Wednesday’s protest.
+The $300 federal benefit has been crucial to helping keep his finances afloat, he said at Wednesday’s protest, May 19.

 “We are tired and frustrated,” Rowe said.
 “And as a Black man, begging and pleading are no longer options.”